 Where can you find local information?

-Bioretention Technical Design Guideline – in NQ saturated zones within the base of the bioretention basin can help prolong vegetation during the hot / dry periods.
+Bioretention Technical Design Guideline – In North Queensland, saturated zones within the base of the bioretention basin can help prolong vegetation during the hot and dry periods.

-Wetland Technical Design Guideline – NQ needs to pay special attention to designing for weed control.
-In the dry tropics preserving the plants over the dry winter months with possible supplemental irrigation may need consideration.
+Wetland Technical Design Guideline – Water quality managers in North Queensland need to take weed control into consideration.
+In the dry tropics, preserving plants over the dry winter months with possible supplemental irrigation may need to be considered.

 MUSIC Modelling Guideline – Whitsunday Shire Council commissioned specific runoff parameters to use for water quality modelling.
-These are available in the appendix of the MUSIC Guideline.
-Check with your local Council for any locally recommended parameters.
+These are available in the appendix of the Model for Urban Stormwater Improvement Conceptualisation (MUSIC) Guidelines.
+Check with your local council for any locally recommended parameters.

-Water Wise Street Tree (WWST) Sizing Guide – The WWST sizing guide provides optimal catchment sizes for various climate zones across the state.
+Water Wise Street Tree (WWST) Sizing Guide – The Water Wise Street Trees (WWST) sizing guide provides optimal catchment sizes for various climate zones across Queensland.

 Driving best practice in North Queensland – Reef Urban Stormwater Management Group (RUSMG)

-RUSMG began in 2009 to support the uptake of sustainable urban water management practices to help reduce the impact that runoff from urban areas have on water quality in the Great Barrier Reef.
+RUSMG was formed in 2009 to support the uptake of sustainable urban water management practices to help reduce the impact that runoff from urban areas has on water quality in the Great Barrier Reef.

 Recent Water by Design activity in North Queensland:

-Water by Design regularly visits local councils in North Queensland holding seminars and training days.
+The Water by Design team regularly visits local councils in North Queensland, facilitating seminars and training days.
 Recent activity includes:

 - RUSMG – Community of Practice Meetings

-- CoDesign Workshops – Yeppoon, Innisfail, Mackay, Townsville, Gladstone, Rockhampton
+- CoDesign workshops in Yeppoon, Innisfail, Mackay, Townsville, Gladstone, and Rockhampton.

 Exemplar projects along the coast:

-Waterway Managers in Northern Queensland have undertaken many exemplar projects demonstrating innovation and ingenuity.
+Waterway managers in North Queensland have undertaken many exemplar projects demonstrating innovation and ingenuity.
 Here are a few locally relevant case studies:

 Wet Tropics – Cairns